HOME / RESOURCES / PROBATE ESTATE TOOLBOX / UNENFORCEABLE HOA RULES IN TEXAS

 Your questions answered by richard

-Find clear, honest answers to common question about Representation from a experience professional.
+Find clear, honest answers to common questions about Representation from an experienced professional.

 Can a Texas HOA legally foreclose on a home over unpaid compliance fines?

-What is the mandatory certified notice process before an HOA can issue a fine?
+What is the mandatory notice process before an Texas HOA can issue a fine?

-Can an HOA fine an estate for a brown lawn during a local drought?
+Can an HOA fine an estate for a brown lawn during a municipal water restriction?

-Who is legally barred from serving on an HOA's Architectural Review Committee (ARC)?
+Who is allowed to serve on an HOA's Architectural Review Committee (ARC)?

-Can an HOA legally prohibit a property owner from renting out their home or land?
+Can an Texas HOA legally prohibit a property owner from renting out their home or land?

-What is "Selective Enforcement," and how does it protect a property owner?
+What is "Selective Enforcement," and how does it protect a property owner or an estate executor?

 Free Initial Consultation Available